As a licensed producer of medical cannabis, did you know that we grow using aquaponics?

 Plants Absorb Nutrients & Clean the Water

-Now that helpful bacteria have turned the fish waste into plant food, the plants absorb all of these nutrients to grow faster and larger than they would in another type of growing system.
+Now that helpful bacteria have turned the fish waste into plant food, the plants absorb all of these nutrients to grow.

 While plants are the end product of an aquaponics system, they have a critical function in the entire system as well: purifying the water and allowing it to be sent back into the fish tanks.